5 min read

 Employees

-While a worker hired by a company and working under an employer’s supervision and employment contract is called an employee.
-In the case of employment, the company controls many aspects of the working relationship, including determining the type of work, how it is done, where and when it is done, salary, training, and performance expectations.
+A worker hired by a company, under an employer’s supervision and employment contract is called an employee.
+In the case of employment, the company controls many aspects of the working relationship.
+This includes determining the type of work, how it is done, where and when it is done, salary, training, and performance expectations.

-The company is responsible for deducting taxes from the employee’s salary, providing statutory employee benefits, and paying the employer’s contribution — which varies depending on the employee’s country of origin.
+The company is responsible for deducting taxes from the employee’s salary, providing statutory employee benefits, such as health insurance, and paying the employer’s contribution — which varies depending on the employee’s country of origin.
+Additionally, the company must handle tax withholdings for employees, ensuring compliance with local tax laws.

 In Australia, employers must put at least 11% of their employees’ salaries into retirement funds, called superannuation, and provide a minimum of four weeks of holiday pay for every year they work.
-If a worker is misclassified as a contractor, they won’t receive these benefits, and you may face court-ordered fines of up to AUD 16,500 for individuals and AUD 82,500 for companies.
+If workers are misclassified as independent contractors, they won’t receive these benefits, and you may face court-ordered fines of up to AUD 16,500 for individuals and AUD 82,500 for companies. superannuation, and provide a minimum of four weeks of holiday pay for every year they work.

 While some countries have tests to specifically determine if a worker is an employee or a contractor, here are a few general guidelines you should keep in mind.